-The Four Weeks of Advent 2018
+The First Week of Advent 2022

 These reflections are drawn from the readings for the four Sundays of Advent, which is a season in itself and the run-up to Christmas.
 The best benefit comes from reading the scripture passages themselves — so the references are given and are available on the wccm.org website.
 The reflections themselves might also be usefully read during the rest of the week, not only on Sunday.